2021 Ohio Corn Performance Test

 LSD 0.10 - Least Significant Differences at probability level 0.10 (LSD 0.10) are reported for yield and other agronomic characteristics.
 Differences between hybrids are significant only if they are equal to or greater than the LSD value.
 If a given hybrid out yields another hybrid by as much or more than the LSD value, then we are 90% confident (i.e. the odds are 10:1) that the yield difference is real, with only a 10% probability that the difference is due to chance variation (such as soil variation, etc.).
 For example, if Hybrid X is 19 Bu/A higher in yield than Hybrid Y, then this difference is statistically significant if the LSD is 19 Bu/A or less.
 If the LSD is 20 Bu/A or greater, then we are less confident that Hybrid X is really higher yielding than Hybrid Y under conditions of the test.
 If ‘NS’ is indicated for a characteristic, then the differences among hybrid entries are not significant at the 10% probability level.

 Confidence in test results increases with the number of years and the number of locations in which the hybrid was tested.
-Table 10 presents performance data for hybrids tested at five and eight locations in 2020 and Tables 2, 3, 5, 6, 8 and 9 provide multiple year performance data.
+Table 10 presents performance data for hybrids tested at seven and ten locations in 2021 and Tables 2, 3, 5, 6, 8 and 9 provide multiple year performance data.
 Look for consistency in a hybrid's performance across a range of environmental conditions.
 Yield, standability, grain moisture, and other comparisons should be made between hybrids of similar maturity to determine those best adapted to your farm.

-We thank our farmer cooperators for their contributions to the 2020 corn hybrid testing program.
+We thank our farmer cooperators for their contributions to the 2021 corn hybrid testing program.
 We are grateful for the assistance provided by Matt Lowe, OSU Farm Operations -Wooster, establishing the test plots, Joe Davlin, OSU-OARDC Western Agricultural Research Station, Ken Scaife and Mike Sword, OSU-OARDC Wooster and Matt Davis, OSU-OARDC Northwest Agricultural Research Station.
-We thank and Greg Bonnell, Amanda Lukacsko and Bryan Harding, CFAES Communications, for their assistance in preparing the test results for publication.

 All educational programs conducted by Ohio State University Extension are available to clientele on a nondiscriminatory basis without regard to race, color, creed, religion, sexual orientation, national origin, gender, age, disability or Vietnam era veteran status.